COVID-19 and Your Unemployment – Answers to FAQs

 You should receive an email message with the subject “New Online Account Created.”
 That means your registration was automatically completed in UI Online, where you can certify for your first benefit payment.

-If you do not receive an email and have not filed a UI claim in the past several years, you will receive a letter with an EDD Customer Account Number (EDDCAN) in the mail.
+If you do not receive an email and have not filed an unemployment claim in the past several years, you will receive a letter with an EDD Customer Account Number (EDDCAN) in the mail.
 Use the EDDCAN to finish registering for full UI Online access.

 Note: Regardless of how you file, you will receive important EDD information in the mail about two weeks after applying.
 This includes a notice telling you what you could receive in weekly payments, if eligible.